IWASS will hold a special session at ESREL 2026

 Join us at the Braga 2026 conference!

-Special Paper Session: Safety, Reliability, and Security of Autonomous Systems
+Special Paper Session SS-18: Safety, Reliability, and Security of Autonomous Systems

 Motivation: Autonomous systems are increasingly being deployed in safety-critical domains such as transportation, manufacturing, and agriculture.
 Their potential to operate with minimal human intervention promises transformative benefits, including improved efficiency, scalability, and adaptability.
 At the same time, these systems must function in uncertain and dynamic environments, often make real-time decisions, and may be required to interact and collaborate with humans or other agents.
 These are some of the characteristics that introduce unique challenges for risk assessment, safety assurance, and reliability engineering of autonomous systems.
 Traditional methods frequently fall short when applied to autonomous systems; for example, difficulties arise in modeling emergent behavior in learning-enabled systems, validating performance across diverse and dynamic operating conditions, or ensuring that a system can reliably fall back to a safe state.
 Importantly, such challenges are not limited to a single sector.
 Across transportation, maritime, aerospace, agriculture, and industrial automation, such common challenges emerge.